glua/gm_voxelate/README.md

 ## Technical details for using this in a gamemode

+### Required libraries/dependencies

 We generally don't depend on garryFuncs:tm:
-You should be good to completely override `includes/init.lua`, as long as the stock luajit 5.1 funcs aren't modified, and a version of the `hook` library is available for use.
+You should be good to completely override `includes/init.lua`, as long as the stock luajit 5.1 funcs aren't modified, and a version of the `hook` and `timer` libraries is available for use.

+### Sub entities

+#### Voxelate engine based

+use `gm_voxelate:RegisterSubEntity(className,classObj)` and it will internally extend the VoxelEntity class

+#### Source engine based

+extend `voxel_entity`

+note: both the voxelate engine and source engine entities are mutually exclusive: you may only use one type at a time.

 ## Testing/Debugging